lacker/snecko/README.md

-# snecko
+# Snecko Brain
-Tools for analyzing Slay the Spire.
+Analyzing Slay the Spire, using machine learning.

 # setup